-- Student or other making a bomb threat. - Student engaging in disruptive behavior that causes the bus driver to stop the bus to ensure the safety of the group. - Student or other causing an incident that results in closing the cafeteria. - Student or other inciting a riot. - Student or other pulling the fire alarm. - Student or other deliberately crashing the school computer system. - Student or other causing an incident that prevents others from proceeding to the next class or prevents egress.
+- Student or other making a bomb threat. - Student engaging in disruptive behavior that causes the bus driver to stop the bus to ensure the safety of the group. - Student or other causing an incident that results in closing the cafeteria. - Student or other inciting a riot. - Students participating in planned fights in the bathroom. - Student or other pulling the fire alarm. - Student or other deliberately crashing the school computer system.

+• Student or other causing an incident that prevents others from proceeding to the next class or prevents egress.